-

 “Edwin Escobar Luz” by Herbert Rouge – Own work.
 Licensed under CC BY-SA 4.0 via Wikimedia Commons – Most people determine a leader’s charisma using nonverbal characteristics, such as conveying emotional states, demonstrating passions through gestures and compelling use of … Continue reading

-Posted in communication, Leadership, Literary devices, Manipulation, Persuasion
+Posted in Leadership, Literary devices, Manipulation, Persuasion

 1 Comment